 Fisheries Enforcement Workshops

-Fisheries Enforcement Workshops, funded by English freshwater rod licence income, are FREE to attend and an essential part of that process.
+Fisheries Enforcement Workshops are funded by English freshwater rod licence income.
+These are FREE to attend and an essential part of the effective enforcement process.

 Training is provided by the Angling Trust Fisheries Enforcement Support Service’s policing professionals, Environment Agency fisheries enforcement officers and the Institute of Fisheries Management.

 Workshops are always well-attended by local neighbourhood and specialist wildlife crime police officers, and Agency enforcement staff, so are also a great place to meet your local contacts.

 - Fishing without permission and fish theft: Theft Act 1968

 - Health & Safety